pivotal/LicenseFinder/README.md

 If you have docker installed, try using the included `dlf` script (potentially symlinked to be in your path via `ln -s LicenseFinder/dlf /usr/local/bin` or whatever method you prefer).
-This will run any commmands passed to it inside a pre-provisioned Docker container to maintain consistent versions of all the package managers.
+This will run any commands passed to it inside a pre-provisioned Docker container to maintain consistent versions of all the package managers.
 For example,